n0y/mediatheken-dlna-bridge/README.md

 * Add the settings to your `java` command line with `-DSETTING=VALUE`, or
 * Create environment variables `SETTING=VALUE`

-A local database will be created in a directory local to your working directory.
-It's a H2 database, with username/password of `sa`/`sa` (as usual with h2).
+A local index directory will be created in a directory local to your working directory.
+It's a Lucene index.
 Feel free to dig into it.

 ### Docker installation